uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

   * will the solution be hard to maintain in the future? -->

 The user can still break its cluster in any way - but with this RFC we are at least offering a way to protect the user and the cluster.
-No messages will be displayed in the UI of Uyuni/SUSE Manager until the final fail of the forbidden action scheduled.
+No messages will be displayed in the UI of Uyuni/SUSE Manager until the final failure of the forbidden action scheduled.

 # Alternatives
 [alternatives]: #alternatives